BA Hons, DipCouns, MBACP

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

-Sessions are available during the week (morning, afternoon and evenings) and weekend (mornings till midday).
+Sessions are available during the week (morning, afternoon and evenings).

 During the COVID-19 pandemic I can offer you sessions via telephone, Whats app, zoom, or walk and talk.
 To support you during the pandemic I can offer you sessions during the evening, in addition to normal session times.
 I will revert back to face to face contracting sessions when the pandemic has passed and it is deemed safe for both my clients and myself.

 We can set a time and place for the first session over the phone as I offer a free 20 min initial consultation.
 Please feel free to contact me via email or phone.